Police reports for Killeen and Lampasas

 Killeen

-- A burglary of a habitation was reported at 4 a.m.
-Saturday in the 1000 block of North Gilmer Street.

-- Possession of marijuana under 2 ounces was reported at 1:47 p.m.
-Saturday in the 200 block of Root Avenue.

-- A theft was reported at 5:15 p.m.
-Saturday in the 1500 block of South Fort Hood Street.
+- A theft of a vehicle was reported at 4:30 p.m.
+Saturday in the 4000 block of East Stan Schlueter Loop.

-- An aggravated assault was reported at 5:30 p.m.
-Saturday in the 1200 block of Nicholas Circle.
+- An aggravated assault was reported at 4:55 p.m.
+Saturday in the 500 block of Bellaire Drive.

-- Criminal mischief was reported at 6 p.m.
-Saturday in the 100 block of East Ranicer Avenue.
+- An aggravated assault was reported at 7 p.m.
+Saturday in the 1400 block of Rose Avenue.

 Lampasas

-- A reckless driver was reported at 5:05 a.m.
+- A prowler was reported at 2:41 a.m.
 Saturday in the 600 block of North Ridge Street.

+- Possession of drug paraphrenalia was reported at 11:13 a.m.
+Saturday in the 100 block of West 6th Street.

-- Criminal mischief was reported at 10:30 a.m.
-Saturday in the 400 block of East Avenue J.
+- A burglary of a business was reported at 6:42 p.m.
+Saturday in the 100 block of East 4th Street.

 Copperas Cove